Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Simulation study

-between the true distribution $p_0(\by)$ and the distribution $p(\by|\bY)$ implied by the inferred posterior map (see \eqref{eq:tstar}), where the expectations are taken with respect to the true distribution.
-We approximated the expectations by the sample means over 50 simulated test fields $\by^\star$, and so the resulting KL divergence is the difference of the log-scores \citep[e.g.][]{Gneiting2014} of the true and inferred distributions.
+between the true distribution $p_0(\by)$ and the inferred distribution $p(\by|\bY)$ implied by the posterior map (see \eqref{eq:tstar}), where the expectations are taken with respect to the true distribution.
+We approximated the expectations by averaging over 50 simulated test fields $\by^\star$, and so the resulting KL divergence is the difference of the log-scores \citep[e.g.,][]{Gneiting2014} of the true and inferred distributions.

+The results are shown in Figure \ref{fig:maternsine}.
 Whenever nonlinear structure was not discernible from the data (because the true map was linear or because the ensemble size $n$ was too small), \texttt{nonlin} performed similarly to \texttt{linear} and hence did not suffer due to its over-flexibility.
-For larger ensemble size and nonlinear truths, \texttt{nonlin} at times far outperformed \texttt{linear}. \texttt{S-linear} and \texttt{S-nonlin} were generally less accurate than their counterparts with uncertainty quantification; in the linear LR900 setting, this was only an issue for small ensemble size, but \texttt{S-nonlin} performed extremely poorly when the nonlinear structure was clearly apparent in the data, likely due to overfitting without accounting for uncertainty in the fit.
+For larger ensemble size and nonlinear truths, \texttt{nonlin} at times far outperformed \texttt{linear}. \texttt{S-linear} and \texttt{S-nonlin} were generally less accurate than their counterparts with uncertainty quantification; in the linear LR900 setting, this was only an issue for small ensemble size, but \texttt{S-nonlin} performed extremely poorly when the nonlinear structure was clearly apparent in the data, likely due to overfitting without accounting for uncertainty. \texttt{tapSamp} and \texttt{autoFRK} performed uniformly worst.
+As \texttt{MatCov} (with smoothness 0.5) is the true model for LR900, it was almost exact in that scenario.
+The other three scenarios are extensions of a Mat\'ern GP, and so \texttt{MatCov} also performed well for $n<20$ or so.
+The \texttt{local} Mat\'ern method was less accurate than \texttt{MatCov} for LR900 and NR900 but performed well for NR900B.
+For simulation scenarios that deviate more strongly from a Mat\'ern GP, \texttt{nonlin} was uniformly more accurate than \texttt{MatCov} and \texttt{local} (see Appendix \ref{app:simprod}).

+Estimating $\bftheta$ via stochastic gradient ascent with 3 epochs and fitting the map based on $n=20$ samples took less than 7 seconds for the scenarios with $N=900$ and less than 44 seconds for the larger NI3600 scenario for \texttt{nonlin}, \texttt{linear}, \texttt{S-linear}, and \texttt{S-nonlin} on a single core on a laptop (2.5 GHz Intel Core i7 with 16GB RAM); \texttt{DPM} required a total of around 16 minutes for 500 MCMC iterations for NR900B.